Forming a Critique Group at BARN

 - The organizer/contact person should have fob access to the studio.

 - Contact the studio lead if you are interested in organizing a group.
-The studio lead will provide a time on the schedule and calendar, communication with other members to see who wants to join, and approval to meet in the studio.
+The studio lead will provide a time on the schedule and calendar, communication with other Writers’ Studio contacts to see who wants to join your group (unless you already have members in mind), and approval to meet in the studio.

 - Read all information below to increase your chance of building a successful group.